1657: the unlucky Polish war of Prince Rákóczi György II

 Rákóczi’s campaign

-It was on 18 January 1657 that Prince Rákóczi György II launched his campaign to Poland.
-More exactly, he launched his armies from Visk in the first part of 1657 towards the Polish border.
-Due to the hard winter, it was very difficult to get through the Carpathian Mountains via the Pass of Verecke.
-It was the middle of February when he joined the army of the Cossacks next to Przemysl.
-They numbered 50,000 men altogether.
-Yet, the outcome of the campaign was foreshadowed by the attitude of the bigger cities like Lviv, Szambor, and Przemysl that were not willing to open their gates before Rákóczi.
+It was on January 18, 1657, that Prince Rákóczi György II started his campaign to Poland.
+More precisely, in the first half of 1657, he moved his armies from Visk towards the Polish border.
+Due to the hard winter, it was very difficult to cross the Carpathian Mountains through the Verecke Pass.
+It was the middle of February when he joined the Cossack army near Przemysl.
+They numbered 50,000 men.
+However, the outcome of the campaign was foreshadowed by the attitude of the larger cities such as Lviv, Szambor, and Przemysl, which were not willing to open their gates to Rákóczi.

 Rákóczi’s moves in Poland

-Crown-Hetman Lubomirski quit his military actions when got heard of the approach of Rákóczi (he was besieging Krakow which the Swedish General Würtz defended).
-Although Lubomirski had promised Rákóczi before that he would make him elected king of Poland provided he came with his army into the country, now he denied this statement.
-In answer to this, Rákóczi had the property of Lubomirski looted in łańcú by the troops led by Kemény János.
-The Hungarian army gained a very negative reputation because of the looting of churches and monasteries and because of torturing priests and monks, digging up even the tombs in search of gold.
-Further raids, looting, and destruction commenced.
-The Polish troops did not give a battle but they were from time to time ambushing the Hungarian-Cossack-Moldavian army.
+Crown Hetman Lubomirski stopped his military actions when he heard of Rákóczi’s approach (he was besieging Krakow, which was defended by the Swedish general Würtz).
+Although Lubomirski had previously promised Rákóczi that he would make him king of Poland if he entered the country with his army, he now denied this statement.
+In response, Rákóczi had Lubomirski’s property in Łańcú plundered by troops led by Kemény János.
+The Hungarian army gained a very bad reputation for plundering churches and monasteries, torturing priests and monks, and even digging up graves in search of gold.
+More raids, plundering, and destruction began.
+The Polish troops did not fight, but from time to time they ambushed the Hungarian-Cossack-Moldavian army.

 Jerzy Sebastian Lubomirski

-Rákóczi was marching towards Krakow, the coronation town, with great determination.
-He entered the city at the end of March but he stayed only for two days because his priority became to meet the army of the Swedish king.
-He left behind some 2,000 Transylvanian troops to support Würtz and marched out from the city on 31 March.
+Rákóczi marched with great determination to Kraków, the coronation city.
+He entered the city at the end of March, but stayed only two days, as his priority was to meet the army of the Swedish king.
+He left behind about 2,000 Transylvanian troops to support Würtz and marched out of the city on March 31st.

 The meeting of Prince Rákóczi and the Swedish king (by Dahlberg)

-Then, he met King Gustav Charles on 12 April at Sandomierz but both of them felt a huge disappointment.
-The Swedish ruler criticized the quality of the Hungarian-Wallachian-Cossack army and Rákóczi was embittered by the small size of the Swedish army which numbered 10-12,000 men.
+On April 12, he met King Gustav Charles in Sandomierz, but both were disappointed.
+The Swedish ruler criticized the quality of the Hungarian-Walachian-Cossack army and Rákóczi was embittered by the small size of the Swedish army, which numbered 10-12,000 men.

 Charles X Gustav of Sweden

-In the meantime, the national feeling rose in Poland.
-Slowly, the Polish King and Lubomirski, Potocki, and the Lithuanians began to join forces in the Sandomierz-Lublin area.
-Gustav Charles tried to get around the Polish-Lithuanian army from all sides but they slipped away from the trap.
-On the other side, the military moves provoked fights between the Cossacks and the Transylvanians due to quarrels over the booty.
-Rákóczi could do very little against the worsening discipline.
-The problem became the biggest at the taking of Breszt when the Cossacks claimed the city as theirs.
-It was the point when King Gustav Charles left Rákóczi behind because Denmark declared war on his back and his power in Prussia had been also weakened.
+Meanwhile, the national feeling in Poland was growing.
+Slowly the Polish king and Lubomirski, Potocki, and the Lithuanians began to join forces in the Sandomierz-Lublin area.
+Gustavus Charles tried to outflank the Polish-Lithuanian army from all sides, but it slipped out of the trap.
+On the other hand, the military movements provoked fights between the Cossacks and the Transylvanians due to disputes over the booty.
+Rákóczi could do little about the deteriorating discipline.
+The problem reached its peak during the capture of Breszt when the Cossacks claimed the town as their own.
+It was the time when King Gustav Charles left Rákóczi behind because Denmark declared war on him and his power in Prussia was also weakened.

 The Transylvanian army in Poland at Warsaw, crossing the Vistula river

-Rákóczi decided to follow the Swedes but at this point, the Cossacks denied his order and revolted.
-The army of the Prince, shrunk in size and morale, moved to Warsaw which opened its doors only after a few days-long resistance.
-The coalition army entered the city on 22 June and they plundered the town, rivaling who can loot more.
-By this time, the coalition against the Swedish-Cossack-Transylvanian alliance has been taking shape already and the Polish were able to get allied with the Crimean Caganate.
+Rákóczi decided to follow the Swedes, but at this point, the Cossacks refused his order and revolted.
+The prince’s army, reduced in size and morale, moved to Warsaw, which opened its doors only after a few days of resistance.
+On June 22, the coalition army entered the city and plundered it, competing to see who could loot more.
+By this time, the coalition against the Swedish-Cossack-Transylvanian alliance had already taken shape, and the Poles were able to ally themselves with the Crimean Caganate.

 Crimea

-Besides, the Polish could achieve at the Sublime Porte that Prince Rákóczi was ordered to return to Transylvania.
-(Rákóczi did not obey.)
-On top of this, the new German-Roman Emperor, Leopold I sent an army to the aid of King János Kázmér (John II Casimir).
-In addition to this, Denmark was instigated to attack Sweden.
-By now, Hmelnickij had broken up his alliance with Russia which made peace with the Polish in the meantime, in exchange for getting hold of Lithuania and Ukraine.
-General Lubomirski broke into North-Eastern Hungary with a smaller unit and devastated the area around Munkács, similar to what the Hungarians had done with his domains.
-They burned 300 settlements and killed women and children in Beregszász who were coming home from Holy Mass.
-They are resting in peace in front of the church of Beregszász, in unmarked graves.
-The Catholic church of Beregszész was also destroyed, and many castles and churches perished, like Borsova castle and the church of Kismuzsaly.
+General Lubomirski broke into northeastern Hungary with a smaller force and devastated the area around Munkács, similar to what the Hungarians had done to his domains.
+They burned down 300 settlements and killed women and children in Beregszász who were coming home from mass.
+They rest in peace in unmarked graves in front of the church of Beregszász.
+The Catholic Church of Beregszász was also destroyed, and many castles and churches were destroyed, such as Borsova Castle and the Church of Kismuzsaly.

 King John II Casimir (Kázmér) of Poland